 A move could be the best decision for many reasons, and everyone’s situation is different, but it may be time to move if:

 Come to an agreement and plan that will work for everyone.
-Start by asking your loved one what would need to happen to them in order to consider moving?
+Start by asking your loved one what would need to happen to them to consider moving.
 (And try not to accept "only after I'm dead" as a meaningful response!)
 Possibilities include:

-- I am not remembering to take my medications even with a pill planner, or don't know how to take them correctly.
+I do not remember to take my medications even with a pill planner, or don't know how to take them correctly.

 Typically, the first move may be from home to an ILF or ALF.
 The best plan, based on your loved one’s status, is to move to a location where they can remain for years.